cargo-generate/cargo-generate/guide/src/library-usage.md

 `vcs: Some(Vcs::None)` is redundant without the `git` feature — that is already the default there — but stating it keeps the example working the same way whichever features are on.

-The blueprint is read from disk at runtime, so a tool built this way has to ship its `blueprint/` directory alongside the binary.
-Embedding the bytes instead (with `include_dir!` or similar) and unpacking them to a temporary directory works just as well and survives `cargo install`.

 ## Running the example